Scientific notation and significant figures

 The number of significant figures a number has is the number of digits in the scientific notation.
 This means 2.07×1052.07 \times 10^5 has three significant figures, but 2.070×1052.070 \times 10^5 has four.

-When using a calculator, store all intermediate values on the calculator, with ANS or a letter storage, then round the final answer correct to at least three correct significant figures.
+When using a calculator, store all intermediate values on the calculator, with ans or a letter storage, then round the final answer correct to three correct significant figures.
 The answer does not need to be in scientific notation.
+See storage on TI-84 Plus CE for tips and methods on how to do so.

 If the answer can only be an integer, such as the quantity of some items, nn in SL binomial distribution, the number of compounding periods in compound interest; or an exact number (like π3\frac\pi3), then report the answer in full.